 You are interested in the line marked with the red border on the image above.
 If swp or swap appears in this line, your kernel supports swap.

-Swap File Method
+Swap File Method to Speed Up Android Devices

 This is the easiest method of enabling swap on your device.
 Furthermore, using a swap file gives greater control to the user.
 It can be easily created, deleted and changed in size, without having to repartition the whole disk.
 There are some Apps on Play Store that can create this for you, like Swapper & Tools.